Acacia Gardens

 Acacia Gardens is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Acacia Gardens has a high level of cultural diversity, with 45.5% of its population born overseas and 47.9% speaking a language other than English at home.
-The predominant religion in Acacia Gardens is Christianity, accounting for 49.7% of the population.
-Hinduism is notably overrepresented, comprising 15.7% compared to None% across Greater Sydney.
+Christianity is the dominant religion in Acacia Gardens, making up 49.7% of the population.
+Hinduism is notably overrepresented compared to Greater Sydney averages, comprising 15.7% of Acacia Gardens' population, which is substantially higher than the regional average of 5.2%.

 Frequently Asked Questions - Diversity